firebitsbr/mbadry1.github.io/_posts/2017-12-24-Applying-Deep-Learning-to-Real-world-Problems.md

 title: Applying Deep Learning to Real-world Problems - Medium post summary
 ---

 Applying Deep Learning to Real-world Problems is a [post](https://medium.com/merantix/applying-deep-learning-to-real-world-problems-ba2d86ac5837) in medium by [Rasmus Rothe](https://medium.com/@rasmus.rothe?source=post_header_lockup).
-It gives 3 lessons from work at Merantix.
+It gives 3 lessons from his work at Merantix.
 Here are the summary for the post.

 ## Weakly labeled data